 - We have the equipment, staffing and experience to serve up to 30 students at a time while supporting COVID-19 BCCDC Recommendations.

 - We are flexible, fun, and 100% experiential.

 - We can go anywhere!
 You

-pick:your school, local urban park, or a nearby lake or forested area.
+pick:your schoolyard, local urban park, or a nearby lake or forested area.

-- We work within multiple lens or frameworks.
+- We work within multiple lenses or frameworks of learning.
 This means that we are NOT a one-dimensional type of education service.
 We take into account the students’ age, level of interest and comfort, cultural background, and the core competencies that are in place at your institution.